turingschool/accelerated-mod-0/hashes.md

 ## Hashes

 Hashes allow us to structure data in a different way than Arrays.
 It's not better; it's just different.
 Like an Array, a Hash is a data structure used for representing a collection of things.
-But whereas an Array generally represents a list of ordered, indexed values, **a Hash represents a collection of _named_ values**.
-These names are called **keys**, and each key has a corresponding **value**.
+But whereas an Array generally represents a list of ordered, indexed values, **a <span class="vocab">Hash</span> represents a collection of _named_ values**.
+These names are called <span class="vocab">keys</span>, and each key has a corresponding <span class="vocab">value</span>.
 In a Hash, we can insert data by assigning it to a name and later retrieving it using the same name.

 Some languages call their Hashes _dictionaries_ for this reason – you look up a word (the label) to retrieve its definition (the data or value with which the label was associated).